 Finally, Faculty Fellows are asked to assess the effects of curriculum infusion in their course.
 This includes:

-To apply, please complete our course proposal form.
+To apply, please complete our course proposal form below.
 The form asks for a brief explanation of the Engelhard goals for the course and a plan for the development of the module with a well-being link to the curricular content of the course.